-We promote positive and good behaviour through the curriculum by use of the PSHE curriculum, School Council, Circle Time, SEAL, Assemblies, Talking Partners, Playmakers Award and group work in all areas of the curriculum.
+We promote positive and good behaviour through the curriculum by use of the PSHE curriculum, School Council, Circle Time, SEAL, Assemblies, Talking Partners, use visits and visitors e.g. police, Playmakers, Award and group work in all areas of the curriculum.